JuliaDynamics/Attractors.jl/docs/src/basins.md

 ```

 ## Edge tracking and edge states
-The edge tracking algorithm allows to locate and construct so-called edge states (sometimes also referred to as Melancholia states) embedded in the basin boundary separating different basins of attraction.
+The edge tracking algorithm allows to locate and construct so-called edge states (also referred to as *Melancholia states*) embedded in the basin boundary separating different basins of attraction.
 These could be saddle points, unstable periodic orbits or chaotic saddles.
 The general idea is that these sets can be found because they act as attractors when restricting to the basin boundary.

 ```@docs
 edgetracking